philipzae/xubuntu-hello/README.md

 For all this reasons, I have choosen to build a new software from scratch but keeping the original structure.

-Currently, manjaro-hello has all the major features of manjaro-welcome but have a translation system.
+Currently, manjaro-hello has all the major features of manjaro-welcome plus a translation system.
 - Interface is translated using gettext and po files. (src/locale)
 - Pages are translated using differents files. (data/pages)